pnlbwh/multi-shell-dMRIharmonization/README.md

         -v, --version                       Prints the program's version and quits

     Switches:
-        --bshell_b VALUE:str                bvalue of the bshell, needed for multi-shell data only; the default is 1 --bvalMap VALUE:str                 specify a bmax to scale bvalues into --create                            turn on this flag to create template --debug                             turn on this flag to debug harmonized data (valid only with --process)
+        --bshell_b VALUE:str                bvalue of the bshell, needed for multi-shell data only; the default is X --bvalMap VALUE:str                 specify a bmax to scale bvalues into --create                            turn on this flag to create template --debug                             turn on this flag to debug harmonized data (valid only with --process)